Pimeko/Unity-Starter/README.md

 ## Native callbacks
 > Location: General/Utils/NativeCallbacks

-A native callback is a unity event called on basic Monobehaviour's methods, such as Start, OnEnable and so on.
+A native callback is a **unity event** called on basic Monobehaviour's methods, such as **Start**, **OnEnable** and so on.
 It can be very useful when prototyping, to have fast access to method calls and such, or to set behaviours on object disabling etc.

 #### OnStartCallback